This article explains some of the frequently asked questions from staff whilst using Journal.

 - Further Support

 How do I request a new Journal for my Module?

-If you want a new Journal for a module, please complete this New Journal Request form.
-This will provide the Digital Learning team with enough information to arrange a discussion with a Learning Designer or to get started on your Journal.
+If you want a new Journal for a module, please email DLSupport@falmouth.ac.uk and arrange a discussion with a member of DL staff.
+This will provide the Digital Learning team with enough information to get started on your Journal.

 A student on my module doesn't have a Journal.

 If a new student has joined your module, transferred from a different course, or if they registered late for their course, you may need to request for a journal to be created for them.
 Our Student missing a Journal form will make sure you give the Digital Learning Team the information that we need.

 Why are student blogs showing as ‘My New Blog’?

 In this scenario a student has attempted to join the class without first updating their website’s title – the default blog title is ‘My New Blog’.
 We suggest asking the student to update the name of their website before you approve their request.